foundation-for-environmental-monitoring/foundation-for-environmental-monitoring.github.io/_pages/precautions.md

 * Conduct tests in well lit and well insulated areas away from direct sunlight.

 ## Disposal of reagents
-* Dispose used reagents in the bottle mrked for disposal.
+* Dispose used reagents in the bottle marked for disposal.
 This bottle contains activated charcoal.
 Dry out the bottle outdoors to allow more liquids to be disposed.
 * After using the entire kit, empty out the activaed charcoal and dipose it in your area's medical / hazardous waste facility.